 At that time, there may be, funding and planning permitted, a much wider revamp of the entire concourse to clear up the central area and make it more of a single station than two separate buildings.
 Although plans are in early stages, I’d expect Network Rail’s favourite trick to be deployed — a mezzanine floor around the edges, and the centre cleared out.
 Or maybe they’ll plot something new for a change?

-Wrapped around the front of one half of the station is the ubiquitious hotel, although if you look carefully the modernish bit in the corner is the consequence of a bomb from WW2, and is still known as the bomb gap.
+Wrapped around the front of one half of the station is the ubiquitous hotel, although if you look carefully the modernish bit in the corner is the consequence of a bomb from WW2, and is still known as the bomb gap.

 Bombs did a fair bit of damage to the railway station, with a plane also crashing onto the front, where the buses wait today.
 Plans by Time Team to dig there for the remains of the plane being thwarted by the railway pointing out that there is a basement at that location, so no point digging.

 Actually, that is one aspect that marks Victoria out as different from other stations — a lack of basements.
 Many of the stations were built on viaducts so have vast underground spaces for storage and access.
-Victoria is build on top of an old canal and dock, and also on sandy gravel soil that makes basements quite difficult to construct.
+Victoria is built on top of an old canal and dock, and also on sandy gravel soil that makes basements quite difficult to construct.

 The expansion of the underground station nearby being massively affected by the difficult soil conditions they are working with.